Kelly Johnson (engineer): Life

 Kelly Johnson was born in the remote mining town of Ishpeming, Michigan.
 His parents were Swedish, from the city of Malmö, county of Scania.
 His father ran a construction company.
 Johnson was 13 years old when he won a prize for his first aircraft design.
 He attended Flint Central High School and graduated in 1928, then went to Flint Junior College, now known as Mott Community College, and finally to the University of Michigan in Ann Arbor, where he received a Bachelor's and Master's Degree in Aeronautical Engineering.

 While attending grade school in Michigan, he was ridiculed for his name, Clarence.
 Some boys started calling him "Clara".
 One morning while waiting in line to get into a classroom, one boy started with the normal routine of calling him "Clara".
 Johnson tripped him so hard the boy broke a leg.
 The boys then decided that he was not a "Clara" after all, and started calling him "Kelly".
 The nickname came from the popular song at the time, "Has Anyone Here Seen Kelly?
 (Kelly from the Emerald Isle)".
 Henceforth, he was always known as "Kelly" Johnson.

 In 1937, Johnson married Althea Louise Young, who worked in Lockheed's accounting department; she died in December 1969.

 In May 1971, he married his secretary Maryellen Elberta Meade of New York; she died after a long illness on October 13, 1980, aged 46.

 He married Meade's friend Nancy Powers Horrigan in November 1980.

 His autobiography, titled Kelly: More Than My Share of it All, was published in 1985.

 Johnson died at the age of 80 at St. Joseph Medical Center in Burbank after physical deterioration and the advancement of senility, caused by the hardening of his arteries connecting to his brain.
-During his visits to the hospital, his good friend Ben Rich watched his condition worsen, writing, "His eyes seemed unfocused and lifeless, and increasingly began to slip in and out of coherence.
+During visits to the hospital, his good friend and fellow engineer Ben Rich watched his condition worsen, writing, "His eyes seemed unfocused and lifeless, and increasingly began to slip in and out of coherence.
 I could barely stand to visit him, and many times he seemed not even to recognize me."
 He is buried at Forest Lawn Cemetery, Los Angeles, California.